Cosby5/All-My-Stars/README.md

 - [csurfer/gitsuggest](https://github.com/csurfer/gitsuggest) - A tool to suggest github repositories based on the repositories you have shown interest in.
 - [yahoo/open_nsfw](https://github.com/yahoo/open_nsfw) - Not Suitable for Work (NSFW) classification using deep neural network Caffe models.
 - [src-d/gypogit](https://github.com/src-d/gypogit) - [UNMAINTAINED] go-git wrapper for Python
 - [dosshell/nagus](https://github.com/dosshell/nagus) - Nagus is simple and generic package manager.
 It is designed to integrate well with your building toolchain, for example cmake.
 This is a mirror of https://gitlab.com/dosshell/nagus.
-Please use GitLab for issues and MR
+Please use GitLab
 - [guyzmo/git-repo](https://github.com/guyzmo/git-repo) - Git-Repo: CLI utility to manage git services from your workspace
 - [jbush001/MiteCPU](https://github.com/jbush001/MiteCPU) - Minimal microprocessor
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.